8 Classical Dances of India: A Rich Cultural Heritage

 Music and Instruments

-• Thumri: Kathak performances often include Thumri, a style of Hindustani music associated with romantic and expressive lyrics, especially favored in the Lucknow court of Wajid Ali Shah.
+• Thumri: Kathak performances often include Thumri, a style of Hindustani music associated with romantic and expressive lyrics, especially favoured in the Lucknow court of Wajid Ali Shah.
 Thumri enhances the emotional depth of Kathak.

 • Musical Instruments: Kathak is accompanied by Tabla (a pair of drums), Pakhawaj (a two-headed drum), and Sarangi (a bowed string instrument).
 The Sitar and other plucked instruments are also used to add melodic texture.